Nemkac/HospitalHub-WEB-Application/README.md

 ## How To Run
 1. The backend part is started first.
 It is run from IntelliJ or any other environment as you would run any other java project.
 2. The next thing that starts is docker.
-The RabbitMQ image for managing message queues is started with the following command from the terminal:
+The RabbitMQ image for managing message queues is started with the following command from the cmd:

    ```
     docker run --rm -it -p 15672:15672 -p 5672:5672 rabbitmq:3.12.12-management